OFFICIAL JOB TITLE: Psychotherapist/Diversity Specialist (48-week position*)

 - Initiates and implements culturally-sensitive outreach programs, presentations and workshops to meet special interests and developmental needs of students.

-- Assists with selection, training, supervision, back-up coverage and evaluation of doctoral and masters-level interns.
+- Assists with selection, training, supervision, back-up coverage and evaluation of doctoral and masters-level trainees.

-- Administers and interprets psychological tests.
-Assesses study skills and learning challenges of individual students.
+- Assesses study skills and learning challenges of individual students.

 - Serves as referral resource to community mental health and social services providers for faculty, staff and students.

-- Consults and assists in various skill training programs for counseling center interns, residence hall advisors, orientation leaders, and other university employees.
+- Consults and assists in various skill training programs for counseling center trainees, residence hall advisors, orientation leaders, and other university employees.

-- Covers assigned daily walk-in periods, intake appointments and crisis intervention as assigned.
+- Covers assigned Urgent Care periods, intake appointments and crisis intervention.

-- Contributes to staff in-service training and intern training with a focus on multi-cultural issues.
+- Contributes to staff in-service training and didactic training with a focus on multi-cultural issues, especially as related to culturally marginalized and underrepresented groups.

 - Serves on university committees and work groups as assigned.

-OTHER: Possession of license or license-eligible as an Independent Social Worker in Massachusetts.
+OTHER: Possession of license or license-eligible as a Psychologist or Social Worker in Massachusetts.
 Licensure must be obtained within one year of hire.
 Available for occasional weekend/evening hours as required and emergencies as needed.

-- Thorough knowledge of the principles and practices of clinical and counseling psychology as applied to the developmental needs and issues in a university setting.
+- Thorough knowledge of multiple systems of psychotherapy applied to developmental needs and diversity concerns in a university setting.et

 - Thorough knowledge of the principles and practices of psychological testing.